 In these attacks, hard-coded snippets of JavaScipt were embedded into the code used to serve legitimate online ads to plant malware directly into the victim’s web browser.

 2. Malicious Ads Target Adult-Themed Sites

-A major adult-themed pornography website that relies on advertising for its revenue found itself victimised by malvertising in an attack that redirected users to a third-party site offered fake security updates for Google Chrome, Mozilla Firefox and Adobe Flash.
+A major adult-themed pornography website that relies on advertising for its revenue found itself victimized by malvertising in an attack that redirected users to a third-party site that offered fake security updates for Google Chrome, Mozilla Firefox and Adobe Flash.